 - Roy: Roy Clark, picker extraordinaire, Hee Haw Star and an all-around great guy.

-- Ryman: Nashville's Ryman Auditorium is home to the country music's flagship show, The Grand Ole Opry.
+- Ryman: Nashville's Ryman Auditorium was home to the country music's flagship show, The Grand Ole Opry.

 Country Names for Female Dogs That Start With R